South Dakota v. Wayfair: How the Decision Impacted E-commerce

 Questions About the Impact of Wayfair

 If you have read this far (and why wouldn't you) and are making sales to customers in various states, you likely have some questions such as:

 - How do the states measure the dollar thresholds?
-Will they look to taxable sales only or will they include all sales, including sales for re-sale?
+Will they look to taxable sales only, or will they include all sales, including re-sales?

-- If I exceed a state’s threshold but all my sales are non-taxable sales, will I still have to register and file zero due tax returns?
+- If I exceed a state's threshold but all my sales are non-taxable, will I still have to register and file zero-due tax returns?